Dennis-Maigua/ai-medical-assistant/README.md

 ![chatbot_blog-1](https://github.com/Dennis-Maigua/ai-medical-assistant/assets/32156551/37f7de8b-e13c-42fd-a711-09d6122677cb)

-This project implements a Conversational AI Chatbot using RASA Open Source Framework with the following design features:
+This project implements a Conversational AI using RASA Open Source Framework.
+The Chatbot requests the user's symptoms, identifies the disease (diagnosis), recommends medication or doctor consultation, and provides information about any disease if asked by a user.

+# Design features

 ### Natural Language Understanding (NLU)
 - **Intent Classification**: Identifies the intent or purpose behind user messages (e.g., requesting information, asking a question).